elastic/beats/x-pack/filebeat/module/envoyproxy/README.md

 # Envoyproxy Module

-This is a filebeat module for envoy proxy.
+This is a filebeat module for Envoy proxy access log.

 ## Caveats